What You Need to Know About Managing Your Dog’s Arthritis Pain

-It’s estimated that about 20 percent of dogs over the age of one develop arthritis.
+What Are the Common Causes and Symptoms of Canine Arthritis?It’s estimated that about 20 percent of dogs over the age of one develop arthritis.

 Several things can lead to the condition, including ligament injuries, fractures, obesity, degenerative joint disease, and such front and back leg developmental disorders as elbow dysplasia and hip dysplasia.

 Symptoms of arthritis are most noticeable after a dog has been resting, and the number-one sign of arthritis is pain, which can vary from mild to severe.
 Arthritis pain can cause additional symptoms, such as stiffness, limping, changes in behavior and a reluctance to get up, jump or go up and down stairs.

 If your dog exhibits any of these signs, visit your veterinarian for an accurate diagnosis.

-With the right diet and exercise plan, as well as pain relief, you can improve your dog’s joint health and also quality of life.
+How Can Diet and Exercise Help an Arthritic Dog?With the right diet and exercise plan, as well as pain relief, you can improve your dog’s joint health and also quality of life.